Tea-n-Tech/professional-python/8-docs/README.md

 I highly recommend arc42 since it depicts very cleanly how to document a software including deployment.
 Be aware this takes time and effort.
+And also don't just follow any guide such as arc42 rigidly.
+Think about what makes sense to document and leave out the parts where no stakeholders have any benefit of.

 [arc42]: https://arc42.org/overview